Updated August 11, 2023

 How to Customize Status Bar in Excel?

-- Right click anywhere on the status bar and the customization bar will pop up like in the image shown below.
+- Right-click anywhere on the status bar, and the customization bar will pop up, like in the image shown below.

 Quite simple, yeah?

-Cell Mode Option
+Cell Mode Option in Excel Status Bar

-“Cell Mode” option is enabled by default in excel and can be seen at the extreme left side of the status bar.
+The “Cell Mode” option is enabled by default in excel and can be seen at the extreme left side of the status bar.
 It has different modes listed below:

-Enter – It means that, the user has either started typing the data in the cell or pressed F2 twice to edit the cell.
+Enter – It means that the user has either started typing the data in the cell or pressed F2 twice to edit the cell.
 Word entered itself suggests that input entering has been started.

 Point – It gets activated when the user enters a formula in a cell while providing other cells (which have data in them) as input to the formula.